Kaitlin Bennett

-Kaitlin Marie Bennett (born October 15, 1995), also known as the Kent State Gun Girl, is an American gun rights activist and conservative social media personality.
+Kaitlin Marie Bennett (born October 15, 1995) is an American gun rights activist, and conservative social media personality.
 She received media attention in 2018 for open-carrying an AR-10 rifle at Kent State University after graduating.

-Bennett and her husband run Liberty Hangout.
-Initially described as a libertarian media outlet, the website later became more politically conservative.
+Bennett is the face of the YouTube channel Liberty Hangout, founded by her husband that promotes the Austrian school of economics.

 Early life

-Bennett was the president of the Kent State chapter of Turning Point USA; however, after a protest against campus safe spaces backfired in October 2017, she resigned.
+Bennett was the president of the Kent State chapter of Turning Point USA; however, after an event where a member of her chapter publicly wore a diaper to protest campus safe spaces the chapter did not succeed in October 2017, she resigned.
 In May 2018, Bennett graduated with a degree in biology from Kent State University in Kent, Ohio.

 Media attention

 In 2018, Bennett posed for her graduation photo from the university holding an AR-10 long gun in front of the university sign.
 She stated that as a student at Kent State, she should have been able to open-carry for self-defense, citing the 1970 Kent State shootings where Ohio National Guardsmen fired on unarmed students protesting the U.S. bombing of Cambodia.
 As social media users mainly associated Bennett with her gun rights activism, many media publications referenced her "Gun Girl" nickname.

 Later in 2018, Bennett organized an open-carry rally at the college.
 The university released a statement that a cease and desist order had been issued against advertising the event, as Bennett had not attempted to register it with the university.
 Following her initial protest of Kent State, Bennett became a correspondent for InfoWars.
-Due to her affiliation with the extremist site, she was excluded from a campaign event for Bernie Sanders.
+Due to her affiliation with the site, she was excluded from a campaign event for Bernie Sanders.
 She returned to the university in November of that year to host a discussion on gun rights.

 In January 2020, clips surfaced online of her 2019 interviews with University of Kentucky students.
-Originally posted by Liberty Hangout with the title "College Students Have No Morals", the videos show Bennett questioning the students on the issue of resources for transgender people in bathrooms.
-The clips quickly became popular on social media, with users entertained by the dichotomy between Bennett and the interviewees' reactions to the topic.
-One student seen in the interviews used the online attention to raise money for charity.
+Originally posted by Liberty Hangout with the title "College Students Have No Morals", the videos show Bennett questioning the students about resources for transgender people in bathrooms which attracted significant online attention.
+One student interviewed used the attention to raise money for charity.

 In February 2020, Bennett went to Ohio University to ask trivia questions for President's Day, but was confronted by a large crowd of college students opposing her.
-Chants of "where's your diaper?" and "shit your pants” were heard in reference to an unsubstantiated rumor that she defecated in her pants while attending a Kent State fraternity party while in school.
-Drinks and other objects, including toilet paper, were hurled at her.
-Later in October, Bennett was similarly ridiculed when visiting the University of Central Florida.
+The visit turned into a confrontation with student protesters, forcing her off campus within two hours, leading to a strong online reaction and increased media attention, and further establishing her as a conservative media figure.
+A September 2020 visit by Bennett to the University of Central Florida caused a disturbance due to a similar confrontation with protesters, culminating in her fleeing the campus under the protection of a police escort.

-Criticism continued in 2020 when it was revealed that the website associated with Bennet, Liberty Hangout, made comments in 2016 denying the Holocaust on Twitter.
-The tweet and the anti-Semitic responses from followers had long been deleted.
+Later in 2020, it was reported that Liberty Hangout, the media organization Bennett is associated with, made a post on Twitter in 2016 denying the Holocaust, saying "It doesn't seem possible that 6 million were killed."
+The post was later deleted.